Opera world stages its own awards as faces budget crunch

 “Everyone has awards - films, books, music - but there just has not been a set of international awards for opera.
 We want to change that,” said Allison.

-The International Opera Awards, to be known as The Operas, involve 23 categories that recognize “the achievements of all the performers, producers and teams that work in Opera”.
+The International Opera Awards, to be known as The Operas, involve 23 categories that recognise “the achievements of all the performers, producers and teams that work in Opera”.

 Awards will be given to best female singer, male singer, conductor, opera company, and chorus, and there is also a life-time achievement award and a readers’ award.